Introduction

 1. Connectivity Limitations

-Solar cars usually work in isolated regions where they experience fewer people, or even in long-distance races.
-Where such is the case, the balance internet or network connectivity might not be stable.
-In the absence of a connection, there is a possibility of loss or time delay in data transmission.
+Solar cars usually operate in isolated areas with fewer people or during long-distance races; moreover, in such cases, internet or network connectivity may not be stable.
+Consequently, without a connection, there is a possibility of data loss or time delays, which ultimately affects real-time monitoring and performance analysis.

 2. Data Management

 Large quantities of data are produced by a telemetry system.
 Otherwise, it may cause a storage or processing problem.
-Efficient software and hardware are needed to organize, filter, and analyze huge pieces of real-time data.
+Teams require efficient software and hardware to organize, filter, and analyze large amounts of real-time data.

 3. Price and Complaint